Documentation

 • Nodes are rectangular.

 • The labels on the nodes are what is found in your “network” or “network_optimized_weights” worksheet, depending on whether you are displaying an unweighted or weighted graph.
 GRNsight is case-preserving in that it will keep the capitalization that the user originally entered into the spreadsheet.
-The gene name capitalization occurring across the top takes precedence over the gene name capitalization occurring on the side of the adjacency matrix for display of the gene names on the nodes of the graph.
+The gene name capitalization occurring across the top takes precedence over the gene name capitalization occurring on the side of the adjacency matrix for display of the gene/protein names on the nodes of the graph.

 GRNsight has two layouts, grid layout and force graph layout.
 Grid layout sorts the nodes in alphabetical order and organizes them in a grid pattern.
-This ultimately gives the user power to compare graphs in easier, faster, and more efficient way.
+This ultimately gives the user power to compare graphs in an easier, faster, and more efficient way.

-If your adjacency matrix is contained in a worksheet entitled “network_optimized_weights” and contains real numbers instead of just 1’s to indicate weighted connections, it will adjust the arrowhead type, thickness, and color of the edges as follows:
+If your GRN adjacency matrix is contained in a worksheet entitled “network_optimized_weights” and contains real numbers instead of just 1’s to indicate weighted connections, it will adjust the arrowhead type, thickness, and color of the edges as follows:

 • For positive weights > 0, the edge will be given a regular (pointy) arrowhead to indicate an activation relationship between the two nodes.